grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/subtlecrypto/importkey.md

 ### Import a static raw key and decrypt transmitted data

-This example demonstrates how to import a static `raw` key and decrypt some transmitted data (concatenation of initialization vector and encoded data) in `base64`.
+This example demonstrates how to import a static `raw` key and decrypt some transmitted data in `base64`.
+The transmitted data in this example represents an initialization vector and encoded data, and in a real-world scenario, it can be a response body or other data received from a request.

 {{< code >}}